NiloofarAZAD/Real-time_Emotions_Gender_recognition_CNN_ViT/README.md

 After 100 epochs, the ViT model achieves around 78.21% accuracy on the test data.
 However, this is not a competitive result on a rather small dataset compared to CNNs on the same data, which achieved 91% accuracy.
 CNNs achieve excellent results even with training based on data volumes that are not as large as those required by Vision Transformers.

-The results reported in the original paper are achieved by pre-training the ViT model using the JFT-300M dataset and then fine-tuning it on the target dataset.
+The ViT model in the original paper is trained on the JFT-300M dataset and then fine-tuned on the target dataset.
 To receive high accuracy, it's recommended to train a ViT on a large, high-resolution dataset.